Free Resources

 Full Page Screen Capture: another Chrome extension that I love to use with my web design clients.
 Creating a site that matches the design in someone else’s head is a tricky business, so I create drafts for clients to view.
 Often, I need to send a screenshot of a site or page in progress and this tool helps me create it quickly by scrolling down the whole page.

 Grammarly: I love Grammarly for on-the-go editing!
-From quick updates around word usage (spell check doesn’t ask you if you mean effect or affect) to when a sentence ends with a dangling participle and everything in between, Grammarly’s got your back.
+From quick updates around word usage (spell check doesn’t ask you if you mean effect or affect) to when a sentence ends with a dangling participle and everything in between, Grammarly’s got your back with a free version that’s pretty impressive and a paid version to cover additional tips.
+Although there are the occasional glitches, overall it is a good correcting tool.

-Vimeo: for recording yourself with lots of additional settings for embedding your video and restricting access if you need to.
+Vimeo: For recording yourself with lots of additional settings for embedding your video and restricting access if you need to, Vimeo is my go-to for creating video content that needs specific embedding details along with smooth playback.